The Mayor’s Generational Leadership Award is given to a community member who has affected the community in the following ways:

 Ashley brings a helpful and thoughtful approach to leadership and equally a willingness and eagerness to learn.
 She takes the time to listen and make sure everyone is included in the conversation.
 When it’s time to get to work, Ashley is the first to raise her hand and jump in with both feet, often wearing fabulously stylish shoes.

 Ashley has dedicated countless hours to volunteer programs in Brookings.
 For many summers, she has brought her creative talents and skills literally to the faces of children by painting beautiful pictures on their happy cheeks.
 Throughout the pandemic, Ashley has created gorgeous, original, highly-detailed and larger-than-life A-World-Of-Hearts murals on the faces of our businesses to bring hope to our community, sharing a message of togetherness and resiliency in this challenging time.

 Ashley always sees the good in people and encourages others to do the same.
 She always has her phone on and seems to have endless energy for anyone who wants to connect.
 Her energy is infectious as if emulating from her like glitter.

 Ashley leads by example.
 She does not shy away from the tough challenges, and she engages with a positivity and cheer!
 That friendly-attitude and go-getter spirit makes her a natural leader of the people.

-To describe Ashley in essence would include words like: sparkling, creative, go-getter, positive, cheerful, smiley, easy-going, and artistic.
+To describe Ashley in essence would include words like: sparkling, creative, go-getter, positive, cheerful, smiley, easy-going, artistic, hard-working.
 Of greater importance would be the list of intangibles that make of the fabric of a person: caring, respect, commitment, dedication, humor, empathy, hard work and resiliency.